 Get the Right Gear

-The most essential thing that you need before heading out is a reliable bike.
+The most essential thing that you need before for a safe bike ride is a reliable bike.
 This will make or break your experience and greatly affect how comfortable you are while you’re riding around the country.
 The type of terrain you’ll ride through, your physical stature, and biking experience all factor into choosing a bike.
 To find the best road bike for your needs, try reading reviews and tips at a site such as RoadBikeHub.com.

 Preparing to Go Cycling